Body Field Subrecords and Sublist Subrecords

 Many subrecord types can occur in a sublist field.

-For example, depending on the features enabled in your account, the item sublist of a purchase order record can include an Inventory Detail column.
+For instance, a purchase order's item sublist might have an Inventory Detail column, depending on your account settings.
 If the item on the line is a serialized or lot-numbered item, you can create a subrecord instance in this column.

-In the UI, you can view and set values in this subrecord by clicking the icon in the Inventory Detail column.
-Clicking this icon opens a new window that represents the subrecord.
+In the UI, click the icon in the Inventory Detail column to view and edit the subrecord.
+This opens a new window showing the subrecord.

 Subrecord displayed from Inventory Detail icon.

-Be aware that other fields on the sublist line are not part of the subrecord.
+Note that other fields on the sublist line aren't part of the subrecord.
 For example, in the preceding screenshot, the values in the Item, Vendor Name, Received, Billed, and Quantity columns are not part of the subrecord.

 For details on using SuiteScript 2.x to work with subrecords that exist on sublist lines, see Scripting Subrecords that Occur on Sublist Lines.